 AURI: What is your involvement with the Agricultural Utilization Research Institute (AURI)?

-CL: We were excited to work with AURI on producing a beer made with Kernza® perennial grain.
+CL: Beaver Island Brewing was excited to work with AURI on producing a beer made with Kernza® perennial grain.
 I opted for a Belgian farm-style beer to celebrate the role agriculture plays in brewing history.
 The Kernza added a nice nutty profile to the beer and it has been a success in our tap room.
 I’m always interested in adding new products into our beers and pushing the envelope with brewing technique and flavors.
 It was great working with AURI on this project.

 AURI: How did you start your business?